cpdis/blog/_posts/2017-12-31-The-Parable-of-the-iPhone.markdown

 ---
-title: “Parable of the iPhone”
+title: The Parable of the iPhone
 layout: post
 date: 2017-12-31 14:55:01 -0600
 image: /assets/images/